Philips (Norelco) S9000 Prestige Review (New Version) – Powerful And Comfortable

 SP9840/31 ,SP9840/90 (Norelco*), SP9841/84 (Noreclo*), SP9871/22, SP9872/86 (Norelco*), SP9885/35 among others.

-The model numbers differ based on only the color, accessories the shaver comes with, and the country in which it is sold.
+The model numbers differ based on only the color, the accessories the shaver comes with, and the country in which it is sold.
 Otherwise, we have the same shaver in terms of build, battery, motor, and performance.

 Description & Features